Explore How Cars Lose Control on Ice, Safely

 Set up a model icy hill.
 Fill the pan with water and place it in a freezer (or outside if the temperature is below freezing).
 When the water has frozen, place the pan on a slight incline and draw a road with the marker.
 Make sure your road does not follow the incline of the hill otherwise it will be difficult to know when cars are slipping.

 Make your own experiment.
 Perhaps you want to figure out if certain types of toy cars and trucks are more likely to slip.
 Perhaps you want to compare the types of tires or the size of the vehicles.
-What makes a toy car more likely to slip?
+What makes a toy car more likely to slip (or less likely)?
 Or you can leave the ice out of the freezer for a few minutes until a thin layer of water forms on top and see if your toy cars are more likely to slip (as Sheldon Drobot explains in this video).
 Once you know what you’d like to compare, write your hypothesis – a sentence that states what you think will happen.